AdriaJ/decouple-composite/README.md

 It performs simple composite reconstruction in the setup detailed in the article.
 It also contains the code to perform a batch of experiments and synthesize the dataset analyzed for comparing the performance of decoupled reconstruction in different setups.

-The dataset produced while writing the article is saved on [Zenodo]() [TODO: upload the dataset and link it here !].
+The dataset produced while writing the article is saved on [Zenodo](https://doi.org/10.5281/zenodo.17722179).

 File description
 ----------------